 This is when a virtual approach is required.
 It might mean investing in new software to provide employees with a shared space to communicate, organise meetings and share knowledge.
-An employee app provides employees with a simple and effective way to better communicate with the wider team and will underpin your employee engagement strategy.
+An employee engagement platform provides employees with a simple and effective way to better communicate with the wider team and will underpin your employee engagement strategy.

 Building Block #3: Translate strategies

 Communicating strategies isn’t always the simplest of tasks; the language used is often complex and difficult to understand.
 Therefore, it is essential that you translate your company strategies into easily digestible ideas that make sense to your team.
 This is a surefire route to success when considering ideas to engage employees.

-When you’re not able to explain your strategies face-to-face, you need to find another way to clarify your thinking.
+When you’re unable to explain your strategies face-to-face, you need to find another way to clarify your thinking.
 However, beware of relying too heavily on virtual meetings as a replacement activity.
 A recent report revealed that a full week of virtual meetings leaves 30% of employees feeling stressed and 38% feeling exhausted.
 It’s time to consider other approaches.

 Building Block #4: Facilitate conversation

 Without the office as a natural base to facilitate these conversations, there is a danger that remote workers will feel left out of the loop.
 This feeling of being isolated from the organisation is one of the most significant barriers to employee engagement.
 However, it’s clear that companies are actively addressing this issue, making successful efforts to reach out to all remote workers, even the hard-to-reach.
 The aim is to create a sense of belonging.

 How are they managing this?
-Many companies have found that the introduction of employee engagement software help creates a dialogue between employees and management.
+Many companies have found that the introduction of employee engagement tools help creates a dialogue between employees and management.
 A successful app will provide employees with several communication channels, from a social space to surveys, allowing management to obtain a clear picture of their team’s engagement levels and identify any key ideas or constructive criticism.
 These must be taken into consideration, and action should be taken where relevant to show that it is not simply an empty initiative put in place to tick a box but a genuine strategy to improve communications.

-The improved strategies and solutions that have come into play during the recent crisis have helped to highlight the importance of work engagement.
+The improved strategies and solutions that have come into play during the last few years have helped to highlight the importance of work engagement.
 The strong focus on communications is fostering a more committed and productive workforce.
 This is true whether your employees are office-based, home-based or on the move.
 You need to communicate with every single one of them.
-So when you’re exploring how to how to engage employees in the post-Covid world, the simple answer is internal communications.
+So when you’re exploring how to engage employees in the hybrid workplace, the simple answer is internal communications.